Chris Noah: As lead artist

+"—" denotes a recording that did not chart or was not released in that territory. "*" denotes that the chart did not exist at that time.

 Awards

 The Annual Latvian Music Recording Awards (equivalent to the Grammy Awards) presents the Zelta Mikrofons (lit.
 'Golden Microphones') awards to the best music recordings of all genres from the previous year, which are evaluated by a professional jury.
 Latvijas Radio presents the annual Muzikālās Banka (lit.
 'Musical Bank') award to the most valuable pop and rock song, which is selected based on audience votes and evaluation by a professional jury.

 In 2024, the Latvian Association of Performers and Producers (LaIPA) initiated the creation of a new award called GAMMA, that encompasses all aspects of the Latvian music industry and offers a new approach to recognizing industry excellence, representing and championing the industry throughout the year.